alexanderknop/S4SMS/README.md

 The test sequences use the following model.
 Since only merge costs were measured, the inputs to the sorts are sequences of run lengths (not arrays to be sorted).
-Let $\mu$ be a distribution over integers.
-A sequence of $m$ run lengths is chosen by choosing each of the $m$ lengths independently according to the distribution $\mu$.
-We consider two types of distributions:
+Let D be a distribution over integers.
+A sequence of m run lengths is chosen by choosing each of the m lengths independently according to the distribution D. We consider three types of distributions:

-- The uniform distribution over numbers between $1$ and $100$,
+- The uniform distribution over numbers between 1 and 100,
-- The power low distribution over numbers between $1$ and $100$ with the exponent $0.5$,
+- The power low distribution over numbers between 1 and 100 with the exponent 0.5,
-- A mixture of the uniform distribution over integers between $1$ and
-    $100$ and the uniform distribution over integers between $10000$ and
-    $100000$, with mixture weights $0.95$ and $0.05$.
-This distribution was specially tailored to work better with $3$-aware algorithms while still being formulated in a general way that avoids favoring any particular algorithm.
+- A mixture of the uniform distribution over integers between 1 and 100 and the uniform distribution over integers between 10000 and 100000, with mixture weights 0.95 and 0.05.
+This distribution was specially tailored to work better with 3-aware algorithms while still being formulated in a general way that avoids favoring any particular algorithm.